thetillhoff/eac/README.md

 ## The vision

 eac's goal is to
-- be a simple app management tool,
+- be a simple app management tool - simple as in simple to understand and simple to use,
+- make it easy to install a specific version of a software,
 - make the same apps available on all (or at least the most important) platforms in the same way,
-- enable me to use shell-scripts for each installation, configuration, uninstallation, ... - I mean the installation-instructions are already given by the app developers, why would you require users to migrate those commands to another format (and then probably format them back to the initial commands)?
+- enable me to use shell commands (or even better: shell-scripts) for each installation, configuration, uninstallation, ... - I mean the installation-instructions are already given by the app developers, why would you require users to migrate those commands to another format (and then probably format them back to the initial commands)?

 ## The name